 Since 2011 we have funded 52 local projects with grants totalling over $102,730.

 The Hepburn Wind Community Fund primarily makes grants to the community in the following ways:

 Through consultation with the Community Fund administrator about renewable energy and/or community energy-focused projects for our Energy Fund.

 We are grateful to our partner SmartyGrants for providing the software that helps us administer our grants.

 All groups are advised to read the Community Fund Guidelines prior to applying.

-For those who would like to apply for the grant when open, apply here: https://hepburnwind.smartygrants.com.au/Round5
+For those who would like to apply, follow the link here: https://hepburnwind.smartygrants.com.au/VI

 Please read the applicant Guidelines attached below to ensure your eligibility.Enquire about Grants